Onion-L/react-movie-app/movie-app/README.md

-# Assignment 1 - Agile Software Practice
+# Assignment 1 - React Movie App

-__Name:__ Xiang Li 20095236
+Name: Xiang Li 20095236

-This repository contains the implementation of a React App, its associated Cypress tests and the GitLab CI pipeline.
+## Overview

+ A web application that provides users with comprehensive information about movies, including details on specific movies, trending movies, latest movies, and movie genres.
+It also includes functionalities for user authentication and profile management.
+The page layout has been changed.

-## React App Features
+### Features

 + Home Page: Displays a list of movies.
 + Latest Movies Page: Shows the latest movies.